 Beware the Ides of March!
 Why, you ask?
 On March 15 (“ides” roughly corresponds to 15) in 44 BC, Julius Caesar was assassinated by his BFF and 60 other of his closest friends.
 Harsh, right?
 He was the leader of Rome, and was killed by 60 senators at a senate meeting because, as far as history knows, they thought he had the potential to turn into a dictator.
 His death has become so legendary that “Brutus,” the name of his best friend who betrayed him, has become synonymous for “traitor.”
 Meanwhile Caesar got so famous that Shakespeare famously immortalized his life and death in a play (that’s when you know you’ve made it).
 And that play is where the common phrase “et tu, Brute” (you too, Brutus) comes from.
 Caesar says it when he sees Brutus about to stab him!
 The Romans were a crazy bunch.

-Why We Love Ides of March
+Why Ides of March is Important

 A. It’s an amazing piece of history